kata-containers/kata-containers/design/architecture.md

 Kata Containers utilizes the Linux kernel DAX [(Direct Access filesystem)](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/Documentation/filesystems/dax.txt) feature to efficiently map some host-side files into the guest VM space.
-In particular, Kata Containers uses the QEMU nvdimm feature to provide a memory-mapped virtual device that can be used to DAX map the virtual machine's root filesystem into the guest memory address space.
+In particular, Kata Containers uses the QEMU NVDIMM feature to provide a memory-mapped virtual device that can be used to DAX map the virtual machine's root filesystem into the guest memory address space.